Numbers 32:20

 Moses replied, "If you will do this--if you will arm yourselves before the LORD for battle,

-Moses replied
+Moses replied,

-if you arm yourselves
+if you will arm yourselves before the LORD for battle,

 Persons / Places / Events